 The region’s knowledge about sorcery is already very limited.
 While stories of Seath inventing sorcery in ancient times have survived, his name and even his race haven’t been passed down, likely in part because Heide culture made him ineffable.
 Accounts of a great white being behind the power of sorcery are considered dubious, as are tales of the Witch of Izalith inventing flame sorcery before going on to create pyromancy.
 Even the creator of sorceries that were not lost like those of Logan have been forgotten by history, though records apparently preserved Big Hat’s expertise if not his name.
 Add in all the various civilizations which have risen and fallen in Drangleic over the centuries, and it is amazing that so much is still recorded at all.
 But there is only so much knowledge an independent sorcerer can know, and countless died during the voyage from Drangleic to Melfia.
 What remained were mere fragments of the collective wisdom shipped out of the northern kingdom, leaving little to pass down in Melfia.
 However, this seems to have been the reason for creating a magic school to begin with.

 Like Vinheim in DS1, the sorcerers of Melfia benefited from creating an institution for assembling the remaining wisdom, disseminating it among the populace, and collecting new pieces of knowledge as they are discovered.
 It was an effective system to recover and preserve the rich magic culture Drangleic had once cultivated.
 We know this preeminent learning institution as the Magic Academy or “Magic School”, (魔法院) but Rosabeth, originally Rosabena, (ロザベナ) states that her country is home to several magic “colleges” or “universities”. (大学) Felkin also references attending such colleges in the south, but we never learn about schools other than the famed Magic Academy, and it is explicitly the one that imparted sorcery to Melfia.
 Moreover, Rosabeth only vaguely references Carhillion teaching at the colleges without specifying a particular one in the Japanese script.
-This leads me to conclude that these various colleges are all divisions of the one Magic School, similar to the nature of multiple colleges at a single university.
+This leads to one conclusion: that these various colleges are all divisions of the one Magic School, similar to the nature of multiple colleges at a single university.

 I-I went to a famous college… in the south.
 Neither sorcery nor pyromancy… satisfied m-me.
 T-There was nothing… I-I acquired from there.
 Except for noticing the existence of this Dark.

 There are certainly enough fields of study to justify a subdivision.
 The school is chiefly known as the place where the study and refining of sorcery and pyromancy flourishes, but that alone demonstrates a wider breadth than the pure focus on sorcery at the Vinheim Dragon School.
 Among just pyromancies, Rosabeth can teach us Poison Mist, the description of which acknowledges it to be heretical for what are primarily fire arts.
 And yet, this student of the academy has learned the spell.
 Contrary to the religious orthodoxy present in the Great Swamp, Melfia is open to all kinds of developments in the art of conjuration.
-This extends to sorcery too.
-Astrologists are Melfian sorcerers who study the stars’ movements under the presumption that there are rules behind their alignment from which they can derive magic power.
-These heavenly bodies include the sun and moon based on the design of their robes.
-Considering their relevance to the various schools of magic, it is surprising that no one had considered acquiring the power of these heavenly bodies directly before them.
+This extends to sorcery too, since astrologists who look to the stars for magic are also found within the country.
+For an array of different specializations, a few colleges dedicated to each are a natural fit.
+These varied schools thus seem to be a consequence of their varied practitioners who survived the voyage.
+They taught what they knew, and collectively their knowledge was wide if not deep, which was what their system of learning was supposed to compensate for.

+The many years have paid dividends on their investment.
 Carhillion, originally Callion, (カリオン) teaches us Soul Spear Barrage improving upon Logan’s spell.
 This variant was invented at the Magic Academy and may very well be one of the sorceries the former teacher refined during his tenure there.
 The school has also learned to crystallize the power of souls, fire, lightning, and the Dark into gemstones which they hand out to students who complete their standard training at the academy as parts of rings.
 The school body has also experimented with stuffing magic power into small clay pots to create a kind of magical explosive.
 The Magic School has even tried and ultimately failed to imbue magic power into titanite, though the various stones we find around Drangleic proves that the idea behind their experiments is possible.
-And while Melfian astrologists have yet to acquire any sorceries from the sky, they have developed new magic tools in the course of their stargazing.
+And while Melfian astrologists have yet to see results, they have developed new magic tools in the course of their stargazing.
 Much has been tried and accomplished at Melfia, in many ways surpassing Vinheim in its collection and proliferation of knowledge.

 Sorcery that grants weapon the power of magic.
 Can deal damage with magic in addition to the weapons’ original attack power.